shanehull/shanehull.com/content/blog/semantic-release-please.md

 The great thing about `release-please` is that none of these hefty steps need to run unless we actually release, so it's a super quick pipeline in almost all cases.

 At this point, we have a GitHub release with the changelog, description, etc, etc..
-But, we don't have any binaries for out cli tool.
+But, we don't have any binaries for our cli tool.

 So, the next step is to build the binaries with `xgo`: